swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 ```

-Finally, let's put it all together.
+Let's review.
 We can replace the overly constrained "reverse" property with the more general "concat-preserving" property, so that our properties for a run-length encoding implementation are these:

 * **Content invariance**: The output must contain all the characters from the input, in the same order.
 * **Runs are distinct**: Two adjacent characters in the output cannot be the same.